 From left to right: Derek Brown, Wayne Coyne, Kliph Scurlock, Michael Ivins and Steven Drozd.

 The Flaming Lips are an Alternative Rock band from Oklahoma City, Oklahoma.
 They formed in 1983 and have become one of the most well known cult bands of the past 30 years.
 They began as a punk band but became more and more eclectic and psychedelic with the passing years.
 They also moved from indie labels to Warner Bros.
 Records early in The Nineties, where they've remained since.note Their contract with Warners expired in 2011, which inspired the band to put out EPs of new material almost every month of that year.
 They re-signed their contract with the label in early 2012.The band personnel has changed several times over the years, but since 1993 it's more or less been the lineup of singer/guitarist/keyboardist Wayne Coyne, bassist/keyboardist Michael Ivins - the two of whom founded the band - and longtime drummer/guitarist/multi-instrumentalist Steven Drozd.note They had an additional guitarist, Ronald Jones, between 1991-1996.
-Recently, Drozd moved mainly to guitar duties, with Kliph Scurlock joining as a drummer starting with Embryonic, and live guitarist/keyboardist Derek Brown was also promoted to full band member.Amongst their most acclaimed work - both critically and commercially - is 1999's The Soft Bulletin, which critics compared to Pet Sounds for its multi-layered production and poignant subject matter, as well as its' 2002 follow-up Yoshimi Battles the Pink Robots, which includes "Do You Realize??", the official State Rock Song of their home state of Oklahoma.Studio album discography
+Recently, Drozd moved mainly to guitar duties, with Kliph Scurlock joining as a drummer starting with Embryonic until his departure in 2014, and live guitarist/keyboardist Derek Brown was also promoted to full band member.Amongst their most acclaimed work - both critically and commercially - is 1999's The Soft Bulletin, which critics compared to Pet Sounds for its multi-layered production and poignant songwriting, as well as its' 2002 follow-up Yoshimi Battles the Pink Robots, which includes "Do You Realize??", the official State Rock Song of their home state of Oklahoma.Studio album discography

 The Flaming Lips and Heady Fwendsnote A collaborative album featuring Kesha, Bon Iver, Edward Sharpe and the Magnetic Zeroes, Prefuse 73, Tame Impala, Jim James (from My Morning Jacket), Nick Cave, Lightning Bolt, Yoko Ono, Neon Indian, Erykah Badu, New Fumes, and Chris Martin (from Coldplay).
 Released exclusively on vinyl for Record Store Day.
 (2012)